 Other areas of counselling I deal with

 I am particularly interested in post traumatic stress and completed training in PTSD & Trauma with Dagmar Edwards of Psychology Matters in Finsbury Park, London in 2006.
-As a forces wife I have experience of this in my personal life & amongst my friends & neighbours.
+As a forces wife I have had experience of this in my personal life & amongst my friends & neighbours.